Obedjs/obedjs-docs/docs/README.md

 ### [Error Handling](#error-handling)

-Error Handling refers to how Express catches and processes errors that occur both synchronously and asynchronously.
-Express comes with a default error handler so you don’t need to write your own to get started.
+Error Handling refers to how ObedJs catches and processes errors that occur both synchronously and asynchronously.
+ObedJs comes with a default error handler so you don’t need to write your own to get started.

 ## [Advanced Usage](#advanced-usage)

 ### [Security](#security)
-The list below enumerates the Express vulnerabilities that were fixed in the specified version update.

-NOTE: If you believe you have discovered a security vulnerability in Obedjs, please see Security Policies and Procedures.

 ### [Production](#production)
 #### Docker file setup